 A steady MHD laminar mixed convective flow of a viscous, incompressible electrically conducting fluid along a semi-infinite inclined porous plate with an acute angle α to the considered.
 The physical coordinates (x,y) are chosen such that x is measured from the leading edge in the stream wise direction and y is measured normal to the surface of the plate.
 The velocity components in the directions of flow and normal to the flow are u and v respectively.
-A magnetic field of uniform strength B0 is applied normal to the direction of flow.
-The external flow with a uniform velocity U{∞} takes place in the direction parallel to the inclined plate.
+A magnetic field of uniform strength B_0 is applied normal to the direction of flow.
+The external flow with a uniform velocity U∞ takes place in the direction parallel to the inclined plate.
 It is assumed that T and C are the temperature and concentration of the fluid which are the same, everywhere in the fluid.
-The surface is maintained at a constant temperature T_w, which is higher than the constant concentration C{∞}.
+The surface is maintained at a constant temperature T_w , which is higher than the constant temperature T∞ of the surrounding fluid and the concentration C_w , is greater than the constant concentration C∞ .
 The schematic view of flow configuration and coordinates system is shown in Figure 1.
 The governing equations of continuity, momentum, energy and mass for a flow of an electrically conducting fluid are given by the following.